gowriaddepalli/objectDetectionTransformers/GoogleMLStyleGuide.md

 - Add common­-sense features in a simple way.
 - Make sure that your pipeline stays solid.
 - This approach will work well for a long period of time.
 Diverge from this approach only when there are no more simple tricks to get you any farther.
 Adding complexity slows future releases.

+## 1. Understand whether the time is right for building a machine learning system.

+## 2. Deploying your first pipeline.

+## 3. About launching and iterating while adding new features to your pipeline, how to evaluate models and training-serving skew.

+## 4. what to do when you reach a plateau.